RonjaVerkauf/TechBasics2_FinalProject_RonjaVerkauf/Process_Documentation.md

 After telling my dad about the problem he then suggested for me to use a perforated grid board instead of the bread boards and connect everything with U shape jumping wires.
 Further changes I’ve decided to make after reviewing the prototype include:
 - Using a USB-Powerbank instead of battery monitoring via analog voltage measurement
 - Instead of a button interface for arming and disarming the device, using a RFID
+- Adding a RGB LED to signal the device state to the user

 **So I had to order some more things:**
 - Perforated grid board